Bill Denehy (baseball): Career with Senators, Tigers

 While Hodges brought home an improved, but still ninth-place, Mets' team in 1968, Denehy pitched in only three innings for the 1968 Senators and spent most of the season in the minor leagues.
 The following season, Denehy remained in Triple-A and was traded in June to the Cleveland Indians' organization.
 Meanwhile, in his second year as the Mets' manager, Hodges led the "1969 Miracle Mets" to the team's first National League and World Series championships.

 Denehy returned to the Majors with the 1971 Detroit Tigers, appearing in 31 games, all but one of them in relief, compiling an 0–3 mark with an ERA of 4.22 in 49 innings.

 All told, Denehy appeared in 49 Major League games, winning one and losing ten (.091) with an ERA of 4.56 in 1042/3 innings pitched.
 He retired after the 1973 season.

 Coaching career

 For two seasons (1981–1982), Denehy served as the pitching coach for the Double-A Bristol Red Sox.
 In the 1983 season, he served a third season as pitching coach in the Red Sox minor league system, this time with the Red Sox new affiliate, the New Britain Red Sox (now the Hartford Yard Goats).

 From the start of the 1985 season until the middle of the 1987 season, Denehy was the head college baseball coach of the Hartford Hawks.
 Following an April 1987 game against UConn in which two bench-clearing brawls broke out, Denehy was fired for making inflammatory remarks made about Connecticut's team and Connecticut assistant coach Mitch Pietras.
 Under Denehy, the Hawks had a 17–79 record.

-Retirement
+Retirement and death

-Denehy has also worked in real estate, television and radio and taught golf.
+Denehy also worked in real estate, television and radio and taught golf.